brownplt/chaff-gen-artifacts/README.md

 **Evaluating this artifact**: Depending on the provided option, this container should output V-Measure and Homogeneity scores represented in the paper.

-- `leveshtein` : V-Measure and Homogeneity should match Table 1 of the paper.
+- `leveshtein` : V-Measure and Homogeneity should not exceed* `Table 1` of the paper.
-- `tree_diff` : V-Measure and Homogeneity should match Table 2 of the paper.
+- `tree_diff` : V-Measure and Homogeneity should not exceed* those in `Table 2` of the paper.
-- `semantic` : V-Measure and Homogeneity should match Table 4 of the paper.
+- `semantic` : V-Measure and Homogeneity should match those in `Table 4` of the paper.

+*`levenshtein` and `tree_diff` clustering utlize Affinity Propagation.
+The initial choice of exemplars in Affinity Propagation (AP) is random, and this can affect the final clustering result.
+Additionally, the algorithm involves updating the message-passing matrices between exemplars and data points, which can also be affected by random initialization.
+To mitigate the effect of randomness on the final clustering result, we ran AP multiple times, presenting the best clustering result with respect to ground truth in Tables 1 and 2 of the paper.
+Even these best-results resulted in very low clustering correspondence.

 ## Claim 2: Evidence that Chaffs selected using our clustering method out-performed expert-written mutants.